-Any student who leaves the classroom before 10:00 AM will be marked absent for the whole day.
-Any student who leaves after 10:00 AM should be marked absent for a half day.
-Any student arriving at 10:00 AM or after is marked absent for a half day.
-Students leaving after 2:00 PM should not be marked absent.
+Any student who leaves the classroom before 10:00 a.m. will be marked absent for the whole day.
+Any student who leaves after 10:00 a.m. should be marked absent for a half day.
+Any student arriving at 10:00 a.m. or after is marked absent for a half day.
+Students leaving after 2:00 p.m. should not be marked absent.
 When a child misses school due to illness - they may not attend after school activities.
+All students who have accepted EdChoice scholarships should be aware of the attendance policy set through the state.